puffyCid/artemis-api/artemis-docs/docs/Contributing/testing.md

 :::

-If you are unfamilar with creating Rust tests.
+If you are unfamiliar with creating Rust tests.
 The Rust [book](https://doc.rust-lang.org/book/ch11-03-test-organization.html) and [Rust by example](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html) have great learning resources.

 ## Integration Tests

-If you are adding a new forensic aritfact to artemis, including an integration test for the artifact can also be very useful.
+If you are adding a new forensic artifact to artemis, including an integration test for the artifact can also be very useful.
 Writing an integration is a two (2) step process: